Before we can continue, we need to set up a development environment.

-First, you need to download the version of Linux you want to install on your computer.
+First, you need to download the version of Ubuntu you want to install on your computer.
 Ubuntu comes in different versions (“flavors”), but we suggest the standard Ubuntu.
 If you’re using an older computer, we recommend Xubuntu.
 Be sure to download the 64-bit version of Ubuntu or Xubuntu.

 Next, follow this guide to create a bootable flash drive so that you can install Ubuntu on your hard drive.
 If you don’t have a flash drive, you can also use a CD or DVD.

 Note: You can use this method to try out different flavors of Ubuntu if you’d like.
 These images allow you to try out different flavors without committing to an installation.
 Be aware that running the OS from a flash drive will cause the OS to be slow and can decrease the life of your flash drive.

 First, you need to boot Ubuntu on your flash drive.
 The exact steps may vary, but in general, you will need to do the following:

 For example, on a Dell computer, you would need to plug in the flash drive, reboot the computer, and press the F12 key while the computer is first booting up to bring up the boot menu.
 From there, you can select to boot from the flash drive.
 Your computer may not be exactly the same, but Google can help you figure it out.